- Stop, look and wave goodbye to Mr Chris our Lollipop man. 22nd October 2021

-At Homelands, we monitor all children’s attendance very closely each term and meet regularly with our Educational Welfare Officer (EWO), Emma Hamilton, to discuss this.
+At Homelands, we monitor all children’s attendance very closely each term and meet regularly with our Educational Welfare Officer (EWO), Alison Down, to discuss this.
 Together we review the attendance of those children who have fallen below 96% and we also look at the attendance of children who are classed as persistent absentees (those with attendance that is below 90%).
 We then write to families in order to work together to make plans to improve attendance.
 Any letters sent to parents are standard letters and do sound very formal; and it may well be that you have already spoken to us with regards to the reasons for an absence.

 Absence during term time can only be authorised in exceptional circumstances and high levels of absence for children on unauthorised holiday contributes to low overall attendance percentage.
 We would ask that if at all possible, you avoid taking children out of school during term time.
 With regards to routine medical or dental appointments, could we please ask that where possible, these are booked either after school or during the school holidays.
 We do understand that specialist appointments are allocated at specific times and these cannot be altered.

 It is essential that you contact the school if your child is unwell and unable to attend school.
 This is part of our commitment to safeguarding your children – we need to know why they are absent and that they are safe.
 The school office will continue to contact the parents of those children who are not in school, if we haven’t received any reason for their non-attendance.
 If a child complains of feeling unwell during the school day we will assess their condition and, either continue to monitor them on a regular basis, or call parents for advice on how they would like us to proceed for the remainder of the day (e.g.) come and collect their child or keep them in school.